-Health Benefits of Pumpkin Pasta with Spinach and Mushrooms
+Health Benefits of Vegan Pumpkin Pasta with Spinach and Mushrooms

-To start with, pumpkin contains tons of fiber, vitamins, minerals and antioxydants.
+Pumpkin contains tons of fiber, vitamins, minerals and antioxidants.
 It’s exceptionally rich in vitamin C and E, potassium, copper and carotene that is also responsible for the orange color.
 These nutrients help prevent heart problems, aging, weight gain and vision loss.

-You can use any other mushrooms for this recipe but I’ve chosen crimini mushrooms.
-In fact, commonnly used white mushrooms and crimini are of the same variety!
+This recipe uses crimini mushrooms, although you could use any you prefer.
+In fact, commonly used white mushrooms and crimini are of the same variety!
 The difference is that brown mushrooms are older and more flavorful and mature.
-The most interesting thing is that portobello mushrooms are just overgrown crimini!
+Fun fact: did you know that portobello mushrooms are just overgrown crimini?

 To get the most benefits from them, it’s important to not overcook them.
 The optimal way would be to sautée them for no longer than 7 minutes.
 And better store them in the fridge.

-You probably know that leafy greens are good for you, so spinach is in this pasta not only for a nice crunch but aslo for its exceptional nutritional profile.
+You probably know that leafy greens are good for you, so spinach is in this pasta not only for a nice crunch but also for its exceptional nutritional profile.

-Start by chopping pumpkin into small chunks.
 The smaller you’ll chop them, the less time they will need in the oven to roast.
-I usually roast them for 20 minutes or until they are soft when pierced with a fork.

-Lay a baking tray with parchment paper and drizzle it with olive oil or cooking spray.
-Place the pumpkin and sprinkle with salt and pepper.
+Sprinkle with salt and pepper.
 Cut a top off a garlic head and place it on the tray.
-Bake in the preheated oven for around 20 minutes.

 Roasted garlic adds a caramelized smoky note to the sauce.
 If you have a few heads of garlic, I recommend you to make my roasted garlic dressing out of it.
 It’s very delicious and vegan too!